 The Olympus OM-D E-M1X has an ergonomic design with a host of useful features for focus stacking.

-The E-M1X has a 20.3 MP MOS sensor and uses dual Tropic VII image processors.
-This offers excellent image quality, and the camera can also perform great in low-light situations.
-We also like that it has 5-axis image stabilization that provides up to 7.5 stops of compensation.
+The E-M1X has a 20.3 MP sensor that offers excellent image quality, and the camera can also perform great in low-light situations.
+We also like that it has 5-axis image stabilization, which provides up to 7.5 stops of compensation.

-AF system controls let you easily select different AF points when using the focus stacking shooting mode.
-Like other Olympus cameras on this list, the E-M1X features both focus bracketing and focus stacking modes.
-Lastly, it has a live ND filter effect, so you can get the effect of an ND filter without needing to install one on your lens.
+AF controls let you easily select different AF points when using the focus-stacking shooting mode.
+Like other Olympus cameras on this list, the E-M1X features both focus-bracketing and focus-stacking modes.
+Lastly, it has a live ND filter effect, so you can get the results of an ND filter without needing to mount one on your lens.

-The Olympus OM-D E-M1X is a great camera and it is definitely one of the focus stacking picks for professional shooters.
+The Olympus OM-D E-M1X is a great camera and is definitely a top focus-stacking pick for professional shooters.

 4. Panasonic Lumix G95